13 Strange Etiquette Rules from Around the World

 Russia: Don’t try to shake hands before you enter

 Shaking hands would seem to be the polite way to greet someone, and yes, it often is.
 However, when in Russia, do not offer to shake hands in a doorway; always enter the room first, or have the other person come fully outside.
 It’s said that the “house spirit” lives in a home’s entryway, and crossing over it for a greeting would be bad luck.
-Get ahead in business by learning these little rules of business etiquette.

 Russia: Don’t intentionally turn your back to people